Ömer Seyfettin

-Ömer Seyfettin (11 March 1884, Gönen – 6 March 1920, Istanbul), was a Turkish writer from the late-19th to early-20th-century, considered to be one of the greatest modern Turkish authors.
+Ömer Seyfettin (11 March 1884, Gönen – 6 March 1920, Istanbul), was a Turkish writer from the late 19th to early 20th century, considered to be one of the greatest modern Turkish authors.
 His work is much praised for simplifying the Turkish language from the Persian and Arabic words and phrases that were common at the time.

 Biography

 Ömer Seyfettin was born in Gönen, a town in Balıkesir Province, in 1884.
-Son of a military official, he spent his early life travelling around the coast of Marmara Sea.
+The son of a military official, he spent his early life travelling around the coast of Marmara Sea.
 He also began a military career and graduated from the Military Academy (Harp Okulu) in 1903.
-Following he was assigned as a Lieutenant and posted to Western Border units of the Ottoman Empire Army.
+He was assigned as a Lieutenant and posted to the Western Border units of the Ottoman Empire Army, including Kuşadası.
 It was in İzmir where he became familiar with writing.
 In 1909, he served as an officer of the Hareket Ordusu (Action Army) which suppressed the Istanbul Irtica uprising, the religious groups opposing the newly formed constitutional monarchy in Istanbul.
-Mustafa Kemal Atatürk was an officer of the Hareket Ordusu.
 Promoted to First Lieutenant, Seyfettin was posted as an instructor in a military school in İzmir.
-This position was an opportunity for Seyfettin to improve his French, and interact with like-minded writers.
+This position was an opportunity for Seyfettin to improve his French and interact with like-minded writers.